 Kolla Ansible comes with all-in-one and multinode example inventory files.
 The difference between them is that the former is ready for deploying single node OpenStack on localhost.
-In this guide we will show the all-in-one installation.
+If you need to use separate host or more than one node, edit multinode inventory: